michmich112/teleporter/README.md

 #### dnd

-Teleports you to a random available do-not-disturb tile in the same room.
+Teleports you to a random available do-not-disturb tile in the same room and activates ghost mode.

 Note: Do not disturb zones must include custom objects with the name `dnd-tile` (case-sensitive).
 Available tiles must not have a player on it.